 Ask yourself one simple question: of all the recommenders you’re considering, who do you think cares the most about you going to business school and advancing your career?
 The best letters are often written by recommenders who care deeply about the candidate.
 Given that applicants often apply to multiple schools, and each school utilizes different questions and ranking systems, the process can be quite demanding for a recommender—often more than they may have expected.
 Consequently, a recommender who cares is more likely to spend the time needed to write a strong letter—highlighting thoughtful examples, using superlative language, and speaking favorably about your strengths and attributes.

-4. Manage the Recommender.
+4. Manage the recommender.

 Engage your recommenders early, and be respectful of their time.
 They likely are busy and in demand, so make the process as easy as possible for them.
 Likewise, if a potential recommender is too busy (or just not available, such as on maternity leave), then don’t force it.
 As you approach potential recommenders, focus on nurturing your relationship and providing guidance regarding the process.
 They will be appreciative, and you will get a better letter.

 The process of choosing the right recommender can be stressful, and doing so is an afterthought for some applicants.
-When you’re ready to begin the process, follow our “Four Steps to a Five-Star MBA Recommendation.”
+When you’re ready to begin the process, follow our tips in “Four Steps to a Five-Star MBA Recommendation.”